source-foundry/Hack/CONTRIBUTING.md

 This document outlines the core ideas on which we build to continually improve Hack.
 Ideally, they serve as a final rationale to decide disputes of whatever nature.

+Design is a highly opinionated topic.
+Being a collaborative effort, we prefer to focus on the discussion about a change, rather than the final product of a change.
+In practical terms this means that for any substantial amount of work, we'd like to see an Issue Report or Pull Request which presents an idea or the approach for a change.
+By keeping the discussion open, not only will you get community feedback, it also allows us to judge your contribution on more than the final product.

 ## Design Targets

 Hack is a general purpose typeface for source code.
 The _needs of the many_ describe our core design targets.
 Generally, an issue that affects 90% of users, gets a higher priority than one that 'only' affects 10%.